Applying to Ross through The Consortium for Graduate Study in Management

 Ross continues to offer the most Consortium Fellowship

-awards of all 17 Consortium schools, and overall last year, Consortium member schools offered more than
+awards of all 17 Consortium schools, and overall last year, Consortium member schools offered

-330 fellowships covering tuition and mandatory fees for two years of full-time
+hundreds of fellowships covering tuition and mandatory fees for two years of full-time

 study.
 Applicants who are admitted through The Consortium process and become